 Beta

-Blog - A blog is an online journal or "log" of any given subject.
-Blogs are easy to update, manage, and syndicate, powered by invividuals and/or corporations and enable users to comment on postings.
+A blog is an online journal or “log” of any given subject.
+Blogs are easy to update‚ manage‚ and syndicate‚ powered by individuals and/or corporations and enable users to comment on postings.

 Bookmark